ericmanlol/dotfiles-old/README.md

 ![ss](http://i.imgur.com/XqEetQq.png)

+Todo:
-Todo: finish adding dependency list
+- make a dependency list for quick install
+- integrate taglist-y system to vim that has tags by SCOPE, christ.

 Terminal right now is urxvtd with each new spawned terminal attaching to the